-A Brief Tour of Todmorden
+A Brief History of the Town

 There is evidence of human settlement on the hills around Todmorden dating back to the Bronze Age and an impressive ring cairn is still visible on the final hole of Todmorden Golf Course.
 The area was first mentioned in the Domesday Book as early as 1089 and has been populated since Medieval times.
 The name Todmorden first appears in 1641 and is generally accepted to mean Totta’s boundary-valley, probably a reference to the valley running northwest from the town, although the name “marshy valley of the fox” has also been proposed.